Free RV Camping in Florida

 Free Camping in Florida’s Public Lands

-Nothing against the jungle, of course, it’s one of the best things about this state–nowhere else in the US will you find an environment quite that of Florida’s, and indeed its everglade ecosystem is something found nowhere else in the world.
+Nothing against the jungle, of course, it’s one of the best things about this state–nowhere else in the US will you find forests quite like those in Florida, and indeed its everglade ecosystem is something found nowhere else in the world.
 Still, free camping on Florida’s public lands can mean everything from palm-shaded waterfronts to Spanish moss dripping from pine trees.

 If you’re used to just rolling up to national forest or BLM land and finding a spot, note that most of the organizations that oversee Florida’s public lands will still require you to call ahead (or visit them online) to make a reservation.

-For the other 45+ places you can camp for free on Florida’s public lands, though, getting a permit is often as easy as visiting a website, and never more than a phone call away (see individual listings on Campendium for all of that juicy info.)
+For the other 40 or so places you can camp for free on Florida’s public lands, though, getting a permit is often as easy as visiting a website, and never more than a phone call away (see individual listings on Campendium for all of that juicy info.)